Companies that use cognitive ability tests for hiring see increased employee performance and productivity, reduced turnover, and cost savings.

 Cognitive ability tests are designed to measure an individual's ability to learn, remember, reason, and solve problems.
 They are commonly used as part of the recruitment process in order to identify the best candidates for a position.
 Research has shown that cognitive ability tests are better predictors of job performance than other types of tests, such as personality tests.
 This is because they provide a more objective measure of an individual's abilities.
 However, picking the right type of assessment that helps you find the best candidate is tied to what you want to assess for.
 In some job profiles, personality outweighs other metrics.

-At HiPeople, we believe that cognitive assessment tests are an important part of the assessment package.
-Our 10 minute tests are tailored to the role you're hiring for, so you can pick and choose the tests that are most relevant to the position, from problem solving to logical thinking and numerical reasoning.
+These tests are tailored to the role you're hiring for, so you can pick and choose which tests are most relevant to the position.
 This allows you to get a better understanding of the candidate's abilities and potential fit for the job.

 Cognitive ability tests can help you identify the best candidates for a position by providing a more objective measure of their abilities.
 These tests are designed to measure an individual's ability to learn, remember, reason, and solve problems.
 Research has shown that cognitive ability tests are better predictors of job performance than other types of tests, such as personality tests.
 To summarize, using cognitive ability tests as part of your recruitment process can lead to more successful job predictions.